josephy02/lora-edge-vision/README.md

-# LoRA Adapter for Edge Vision (Satellite/Drone Imagery)
+# LoRA Adapter for Edge Vision (Satellite Imagery)

 **Project Goal:** Fine‑tune a Stable Diffusion model using LoRA adapters on satellite/drone imagery, then package it for efficient on‑device inference.